pcdavies/DockerBasics/workshops/docker/Linux200.md

 ![](images/200Linux/Picture200-9.png)

-If there are no permissions errors the "xxx" file should be present in the directory
+- If there are no permissions errors the "xxx" file should be present in the directory

 ### **STEP 4**: Use SQLPlus to run the script that sets up the database

-- Type:
+- **Type** the following:

 ```
 sqlplus / as sysdba
 ```

-Once in SQLPLus type:
+- Once in SQLPLus **type**:

 ```
 @setupAlphaOracle.sql
 ```

 ![](images/200Linux/Picture200-10.png)

-After the script runs you should see a count of 57 and 20 records displayed.
+- After the script runs you should see a count of 57 and 20 records displayed.
 These are the records in the PRODUCTS and PRODUCT_CATEGORIES tables:

 ![](images/200Linux/Picture200-11.png)